Fuel TV (international): Drive Thru Australia

-Premiering on March 7, 2009, on Fox Networks Fuel TV, a small crew of photographers follow pro surfers Donavon Frankenreiter, Benji Weatherley and Pat O’Connell around Australia on their journey to find secluded beaches and untouched waves.
+Premiering on March 7, 2009, on Fox Networks Fuel TV, a small crew of photographers follow pro surfers Donavon Frankenreiter, Benji Weatherley and Pat O'Connell around Australia on their journey to find secluded beaches and untouched waves.
 Stopping at numerous campsites in their Britz RV, the trio travel from New South Wales all the way to Western Australia, meeting many interesting people and visiting many extraordinary places.
 After being received well by the Australian public, the Drive Thru crew came back for a second season in 2010 this time will infamous pro surfers Andy Irons, Shane Dorian and Mark Ochilupo.
 Cruising up the East Coast of Australia the 13 episodes document the struggles of four wheel driving in Queensland to the exhilaration of finding perfect barrels on the South Coast of New South Wales.
 The Drive Thru franchise has since expanded with seasons 3 – 6 located in South America, Europe and New Zealand respectively.

 The Adventures of Danny and "The Dingo"

-Initially airing on the Fuel TV cable television channel on the Fox Network in early 2008, the Fuel TV original reality television series documents two-time Olympic silver medallist Danny Kass and snowboarder personality Luke “The Dingo” Trembath on a cross country trip across the U.S in search of the next Grenade team member.
+Initially airing on the Fuel TV cable television channel on the Fox network in early 2008, the Fuel TV original reality television series documents two-time Olympic silver medallist Danny Kass and snowboarder personality Luke "The Dingo" Trembath on a cross country trip across the U.S. in search of the next Grenade team member.
 The Fuel TV crew follows these two personalities as they participate in extreme sports such as skydiving, snowboarding and bungee jumping, documenting the laughs, screams and pain of two goofy athletes.
 With its final season airing in 2012, the documentary series shifted to a global scale with their 5th season being filmed throughout Europe.

 PULL

 In 2004 Alliance, an American wakeboarding and water skiing magazine, launched Fuel TV's premier reality television series PULL.
 It was originally a magazine style television show that introduced the sport, lifestyle and personalities of wakeboarding to millions of people outside the endemic circle.
 Being the first wakeboarding show of its kind, director Tony Smith, with his limited budget, documented 5 Alliance magazine athletes as they wake boarded across the world.
-PULL follows Bob Soven, Jimmy LaRichie, Jeff Langley, Mike Olson and Pat Panakos through the rivers of the Milton Sound in New Zealand all the way to the Monster Energy Wake Park in Texas, USA as they compete amongst themselves and against other riders for the Triple Crown.
+PULL follows Bob Soven, Jimmy LaRichie, Jeff Langley, Mike Olson and Pat Panakos through the rivers of the Milton Sound in New Zealand all the way to the Monster Energy Wake Park in Texas, US as they compete amongst themselves and against other riders for the Triple Crown.
 Airing its 6th and final season in 2010, PULL paved the way for other reality television series on Fuel TV.